F.A.Q for custom work

 I changed my mind and want to return my piece of jewellery, can I do that?

 All sales are final and therefore I cannot offer any exchanges or refunds unless I have made a clear mistake on my end.
-With this in mind please order with consideration.
+With this in mind please order with great consideration.

 Under no circumstances are there refunds for custom made pieces.